 6. Internships are graded on a pass/fail basis only.

 1. The faculty sponsor can be any full-time or part-time faculty currently appointed in the Student Affairs Administration Program in CCPA.

 2. The faculty sponsor is responsible for serving as the on-campus coordinator and supervisor of the internship.
-As such, the faculty sponsor must approve the internship proposal, must maintain contact with the site supervisor to insure that the proposal is implemented properly, and is responsible for submitting the final grade to the Registrar’s Office.
+As such, the faculty sponsor must approve the internship MOU, must maintain contact with the site supervisor to insure that the MOU is implemented properly, and is responsible for submitting the final grade to the Registrar’s Office.

 3. The faculty sponsor must be available for regular contact with the student during the internship.